-REFUN D /DROP POLICY: Refunds must be requested EITHER before the first quiz is completed or before 5 Summer School Days.
-NO RE-FUNDS AFTER the 5th SUMMER SCHOOL DAY.
-There is a \$20 processing fee for each refund or change requested.
+REFUND/DROP POLICY: Refunds must be requested before 2 Summer School Days.
+NO REFUNDS AFTER the second SUMMER SCHOOL DAY.
+There is a \$30 processing fee for each refund or change requested.
 Once the class is 30% completed, a grade will be recorded, even if the class is dropped.
 This means an "E" will be reported if the class is not completed after the student reaches 30% completion.